ballerina-attic/ballerina-awslambda-deployment/README.md

 }
 ```

-The next step is to invoke the Amazon Rekognition service to examine the image for text, and if there is any, extract the text that is there in the image.
-Here, you can see how the Amazon Rekognition connector is initiazed with the user credentials and the optional Amazon region setting.
+3. Invoke the Amazon Rekognition service to examine the image and extract any text that is there in it.
+In the below example, the Amazon Rekognition Connector is initialized with the user credentials, and the Amazon `region` setting, which is optional.

 ```ballerina
 import wso2/amazoncommons;